Daphine2297/Daphine2297/README.md

 ● Data can be found at http://bit.ly/w-data

-  will be predicted score if a student studies for 9.25 hrs/ day?
+●  What will be predicted score if a student studies for 9.25 hrs/ day?